-Measured ambient noise levels from the unattended monitoring and attended measurements show exceedances of the EPL evening L{Aeq} limits at Chelmsford Avenue, Dent Street and Botany Road
+Measured ambient noise levels from the unattended monitoring and attended measurements show exceedances of the EPL evening LAeq limits at Chelmsford Avenue, Dent Street and Botany Road

-Operational noise was just audible at the Botany Road location at low ambient levels of between 48-55 dB(A), but the source could not be determined.
-The operation noise observed was over a very short duration (usually no more than 30 seconds).
-Operational noise was observed at a level reaching 55 dB(A) however, the duration of this noise was of an impulsive nature and largely intermittent and the exact source could not be determined.
-This observed noise level from the monitoring locations complies with the relevant noise limits.
-It also complies with the Botany Road 47 dB(A) L{Aeq(15min)}, 43 dB(A) L{Aeq(9hour)} and 55 dB(A) L{A1} night-time noise limits.
+Operational noise was audible at the Dent Street and Botany Road location at low ambient levels of between 50-60 dB(A), but the exact source could not be determined.
+The operation noise observed was over a very short duration (usually no more than 60 seconds).
+Operational noise was observed at a level reaching 60 dB(A) however, the duration of this noise was of an impulsive nature and largely intermittent with exact source could not be determined.
+The monitoring locations complies with the relevant noise limits.
+It also complies with the Botany Road 47 dB(A) $L{Aeq(15min)}$ , 43 dB(A) $L{Aeq(9hour)}$ and 55 dB(A) $L{A1}$ night-time noise limits.